The Page Turner- March & April 2026

 Article by Eva

-Earth Day, celebrated annually on April 22nd, serves as a global call to action to protect our planet and advocate for sustainable environmental practices.
-It’s an essential reminder that our individual choices, no matter how small, contribute to the collective health of our ecosystems.
-Making simple, eco-friendly swaps is one of the easiest and effective ways to reduce waste while simultaneously helping your wallet.
+Celebrated annually on April 22nd, Earth Day is a global call to protect our planet.
+While systemic change is vital, our individual choices contribute to the collective health of our ecosystems.
+Making simple, eco-friendly swaps is an effective way to reduce waste while helping your wallet.

 International Jazz Day